 }

 There is a critical distinction between peer graphs and inner graphs.
 Peer graphs are independent graphs that each contain a subset of the logical XDI common graph.
 By contrast every inner graph can only be understood in the context of the unique XDI subject/predicate relationship that defines it.
 Therefore XDI statements in inner graphs are not required to be logically consistent with statements in the logical XDI common graph.
-XDI statements contained by an inner graph are relative its specific inner root node and can only be merged with another XDI graph by also merging that inner root node.
+XDI statements contained by an inner graph are relative to its specific inner root node and can only be merged with another XDI graph by also merging that inner root node.

 Therefore inner graphs are part of the XDI common graph and can be visualized as wholly contained “graphs within graphs”.